shaposhnikoff/my_medium_articles_starred/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-1-a07db495ac5f.md

 ### A) 1) ESP8266: a short introduction

 ESP8266 [[link](https://en.wikipedia.org/wiki/ESP8266)] is a **low cost and low power Wifi SoC** integrating a 32-bit Tensilica microcontroller running at 80 MHz.
 It is designed by ESPRESSIF chinese company and manufactured by companies such as ESPRESSIF, AI-THINKER or DOIT.
-Due to its embedded Wifi capability, it is widely used in IoT projects and products (in **Sonoff switches **for instance : [[link](https://sonoff.itead.cc/en/products/sonoff/sonoff-basic)]).
+Due to its embedded Wifi capability, it is widely used in IoT projects and products (in **Sonoff or Shelly switches **for instance : [[link](https://sonoff.itead.cc/en/products/sonoff/sonoff-basic), [link](https://shelly.cloud/)]).
 Until now, ESP8266 is declined in many versions but we use here the widespread one called ESP-12E [[link to specs as a pdf](https://www.kloppenborg.net/images/blog/esp8266/esp8266-esp12e-specs.pdf)].

 *Note:* What do we mean by low cost ?
 We’ll use a **NodeMCU DEVKIT v1.0 **board integrating an ESP8266 and many items for development purpose (see a few lines below).
 It costs between $3 and $4 from classical chinese web sites.
 A device dedicated to production costs even less.